Coma-Web-Development/backblaze-backup/README.md

 - If the hosting panel does not provide this possibility, the /backup will be used.
 - If you provide a custom directory, this script will not try to create if it not exist.
 Please guarante that the directory exist or the script will abort.
 - You can provide multiple directories.
 Make sure they are separated by spaces and do not remove the double quotes.
+- The directory path must be absolut.

 The options are:
 - default
-- directory1
+- /absolut/path/directory1
-- "directory1 directory2 ... directoryN"
+- "/absolut/path/directory1 /absolut/path/directory2 /absolut/path/directory3 ... /absolut/path/directoryN"

 ### parameter 4